 As a result of the measures we have taken to reduce costs and manage liquidity as outlined above, we believe our financial position and available liquidity as of the date of this report will enable us to continue to navigate through any short-term demand declines and that we are well positioned to recover as the demand for air travel continues to increase.
-As of June 30, 2021, we had \$936 million of total available liquidity.
+As of September 30, 2021, we had \$802 million of total available liquidity in cash and cash equivalents.
 We also have a current income tax receivable of \$161 million primarily resulting from our net operating losses generated during 2020.
 We continue to monitor the impacts of the COVID-19 pandemic on our operations and financial condition and believe that our plans intended to mitigate these conditions and events will help alleviate liquidity risks presented.